diogoaurelio/schedoscopeWiki/Scheduling-Command-Reference.md

     java -cp ${MY_SCHEDOSCOPE_CP} -Dlogback.configurationFile=${MY_SCHEDOSCOPE_FOLDER}/eci-logging.xml -Dconfig.file=${MY_SCHEDOSCOPE_FOLDER}/schedoscope.conf org.schedoscope.scheduler.api.SchedoscopeRestService --shell

-## Schedoscope REST Client
+## Schedoscope HTTP Client

-There is also the Schedoscope REST client, which communicates with a running Schedoscope instance via the REST interface.
+There is also the Schedoscope HTTP client, which communicates with a running Schedoscope instance via the HTTP interface.
 The client can be started via the class `org.schedoscope.scheduler.rest.client.SchedoscopeRestCli` passing it the command to execute.

 For example: